RESPONSIVE WEBSITE

 Quick Cleaners

-Quick Cleaners in Pewaukee, Wisconsin has been in the dry cleaning industry for over 30 years, yet had no online presence.
-Through research I found majority of local dry cleaners often rely on outdated websites or also have no online presence at all.
-This company wanted a website to relay information to customers and build trust through clarity and branding.
-From interviewing the owner and employees that relayed that customers prioritize service details and contact info.
+Quick Cleaners in Pewaukee, Wisconsin has been in the dry cleaning industry for over 30 years, but had no online presence.
+Through competitive research, I found that many local dry cleaners either rely on outdated websites or have no website at all.

 DEVELOPMENT HIGHLIGHTS